All Episodes

 But you won't be able to get one for three months because of unforeseen demand.

-iOS 7 will ship in November.
+iOS 7 will ship in November, not the promised September.

 The iPad 2 with retina display will be announced as delayed until March of 2014 because of yield issues on the new display.

-The only thing that will be.
+The iPhone 5 will be on time, the only thing that will be.

-OS 10.9, the new Mac operating system will be in beta 19 in January with a promised ship date of February the 30th.
+OS 10.9, the new Mac operating system, will be in beta 19 in January with a promised ship date of February the 30th.

 The iPhone 5S will be identical to the iPhone 5 except for a fingerprint sensor and a new color.